Leadership Transitions FAQs

 02. What were the key financial realities that created the crisis?

-- The church had been operating with a long-standing personnel-to-operating ratio which accounted for 55% of total church expenditures.
-Once the reduced revenue estimates were provided, the same personnel structure translated to an unsustainable 68% percent of unrestricted income (money that is not earmarked for a specific purpose) going to personnel.
+• The church had been operating with a long-standing personnel-to-operating ratio which accounted for 55% of total church expenditures.
+Once the expense percentages were based on income, not total expenses, the same personnel structure translated to an unsustainable 68% percent of unrestricted income (money that is not earmarked for a specific purpose) going to personnel.

 03. What immediate actions were taken once this was known?

-- Informed the Senior Leadership Team (SLT) that the three-year workforce plan under development was being halted.
+• Church Council and the Senior Leadership Team (SLT) were informed and the three-year workforce plan under development was paused.

-- VC did an internal review of cash balances and activities and found no evidence of misconduct.
+• Conducted an internal review of cash balances and activities, which found no evidence of financial misconduct.

-- Requested the Executive Pastor’s immediate resignation, which the Church Council unanimously affirmed.
+• Requested the Executive Pastor’s resignation.
 He submitted his resignation shortly thereafter.

 04. What impact did this have on staff and ministries?